Merkoba/Hue/configuration.md

 ## Join Flags

-"alternative"
+"alternative" (boolean)
 >Meant to be used for bots or similar, to connect without using the normal login portal.

-Failure to authenticate will result in a temporary ban to avoid abuse.
+>Failure to authenticate will result in a temporary ban to avoid abuse.

-"no_message_log"
+"no_message_log" (boolean)
 >If true, the server will not send the message log on join, which can save some bandwidth.